sass-jacob/linked_amyloids/README.md

 conda install -c conda-forge biopython #for Bio.PDB conda install -c conda-forge mdtraj #more trajectory analysis
 ```
 _Please note that you must also install AmberTools (latest version) locally via unpacking of tar file and installation.
-I have mine in a subdirectory to home called AMBER, where I unpacked within that subfolder for cpptraj and designation of AMBERHOME_
+I have mine in a subdirectory to home called AMBER (~/AMBER/), where I unpacked within that subfolder for cpptraj and designation of AMBERHOME -> source ~/AMBER/amber22/amber.sh_